maxmilianr/altafplotter_public/README.md

 ## User guidelines

 Guidelines on how to use the altafplotter and interpretation of potential UPD findings can be found [here](https://github.com/maxmilianr/altafplotter_public/blob/main/user_guideline/user_guideline.md).

+## Integration with Varvis/Gepado

+We run a local version of this tool, that is integrated with our NGS-evaluation software Varvis and our LIMS Gepado.

+Feel free to [contact us](mailto:hug-ito@medizin.uni-leipzig.de), if you are interested in integrating your LIMS or NGS-software.

 ## License